 Again, I don't care about the new physics you keep inventing, where two different things are identical to a third single thing.
 Prove it.

-Wait--you don't buy that chords consist of multiple pitches? hahahaha just a name?
+Wait--you don't buy that chords consist of multiple pitches? hahahaha

 No, it isn't. "magenta" is a name for a range of wavelengths that produce specific qualia in perceiving subjects.